omertal88/shavzak/README.md

 12. Split shifts - spinbox should be limitted to 24 hours.
 14. Don't allow soldiers to begin a new assignment if they just finished one (unless it's a `no rest needed` one) (Not sure about that one)
 15. Some UI validations.
 For example: Gray-out the `run` button if no Soldiers, positions or shifts are present.
+16. Easy removal of assignments in calendar.
+17. Adding auto assignment to resting position based on different logic (hardest worker gets that assignment? or maybe random?)

 ## Done
 1. Handle absences when calculating ratios (absence should reset ratio to 1.0).
 2. Fix UI bug where an assignment appears twice in the calendar - FIXED
 3. Export assignments to Excel Sheet (within some time interval) - DONE
+5. Binding positions to one-another.
+Shifts are still needed to be defined in order for the binding to occur.
 6. Fix bug where updating positions doesn't also update the corresponding shifts  - FIXED
 7. Export soldiers to CSV (For easily updating roles and stuff) - DONE
 13. Implement `Required spacing` for specific positions to ensure some positions get a minimal break regardless of ratios (those positions will have the calculateRatio functions only look back until returning from those positions) - same as with absence. - DONE